paulshorey/pauls-pure-functions/README.md

 ### And many more

 As I make write (or find on Stackoverflow) a new function for myself/clients/employers, I copy it to this library.
 Please contribute your own.
 Let's combine efforts!
+See [CodePen example](https://codepen.io/paulshorey/pen/bGweWaB?editors=0012).
+Play around with all the functions.

 <p>&nbsp;</p>

 # Documentation pages coming soon

-For now, please read the JSDoc (comments) above each function in the [./src](https://github.com/paulshorey/pauls-pure-functions/tree/main/src) folder.
+**For now, please read the JSDoc** (comments) above each function in the [./src](https://github.com/paulshorey/pauls-pure-functions/tree/main/src) folder.
 Please bear with me.
 I'm currently completing all the documentation.
 After that's done, will compile it into several markdown files in the `./docs` folder and link to them.
 ![example2](docs/examples/arrays_diff.png)

 <p>&nbsp;</p>